Crop fires and hot weather – key preparations ahead of harvest

 And finally at the end of the day I make sure I blow down the combine properly, even on a damp day.
 Where chaff builds up, this increases the fire “fuel load” heightening the fire risk.

-Needless to say I wish you all a safe rest of harvest and drilling season.
-Now has never been more important to bring home the harvest safely, so let’s make sure we minimise risks and stay vigilant.
+Needless to say I wish you all a safe harvest and drilling season.
+It has never been more important to bring home the harvest safely, so let’s make sure we minimise risks and stay vigilant.

 Ask us a question about this page